AndroidPatch/APatchDocs/docs/apm-guide.md

 ## Module installer {#module-installer}

-The APatch module installation package is a zip file that can be flashed through the APatch Manager, and the format of this zip file is as follows:
+The APatch module installation package is a ZIP file that can be flashed through the APatch Manager, and the format of this ZIP file is as follows:

 ```txt
 module.zip